The Arc of Masterful Performance

 If you run with these and never read another word here, you'll be a success at what you want to do but don't just read about it.
 Put it in action.
-Spin your life in this direction and build habits that make these ideas a living, active reality in your life.
+Spin your life in this direction and build habits that make these ideas an active, living reality in your life.

-Self mastery is always formed simultaneously on two levels.
+Self mastery is simultaneously formed on two levels:

 - The first level is worldly skills, practical applications, tool-using procedures and operations that affect how the arrangements we create come into physical existence.
 We have to get good at whatever we do - real ability, readily available to do what needs to be done on our command.

-- The second level is our first person experience, our conscious awareness with which we navigate the world - the way we feel the things we do.
+- The second level is our first-person experience, our conscious awareness with which we navigate the world - the way we feel the things we do.

 Mastery on one level implies mastery on the other.
 Pay attention to the feedback between the two.
-Open a line of communications that keeps these two levels of our existence talking with each other.
+Open a line of communications that keeps these two levels talking with each other.
 Never let that line of communications break down.

 Our awareness and attention meets the movement of the world.
-The movement of the world meets the mind within.
+The movement of the world meets our mind within.

-This all takes place in one moment - an evolutionary moment, when the world changes from what it was into what will be.
-That is the big NOW, the long NOW, the gnarly thought of eternity.
-It is a whorl of change that plumbs deep into the still root of our conscious attention and way out beyond the borders of our unlimited potential.
+This all takes place in our evolutionary moment, when the world changes from what it was into what will be.
+That is the big now, the long now, the gnarly thought of eternity.
+Now is a whorl of change that plumbs deep into the still root of our conscious attention and way out beyond the borders of our unlimited potential.

 We have time to get this.

-The opportunity is always present in the next event because we respond to that and our response has outcomes.
+The opportunity is always present in the event that comes next.
+We respond to that and our the way we respond has outcomes.

-The rotation of this cycle is the foundation of our life's changing states.
-First, we sense it.
-We become aware of the event as it happens.
-Our response can be anything but if our response is framed accurately, feeling and intuiting what the event implies, we may be able to direct the desired outcome.
+This cycle is the foundation of our life's change.
+First, we become aware of the event as it happens.
+If our response is framed accurately, feeling and intuiting what the event implies, we may be able to direct the desired outcome.

 Our personal practice of self mastery evolves both procedural and emotion stability in the face of change.

 There's a higher state we can achieve where our mind resides before cognition and feeling.
-Where any thought or feeling is merely an object our mind traffics in.
-If the mind chooses to do so, it can stop the traffic and remains still.
-It can do this for as long as it wants.
+Where any thought or feeling is merely an object of our mental traffic.
+If the mind chooses to, it can stop the traffic and remains still and it can do this for as long as it wants.

 The longer the mind can sustain this inner peace and quiet, the less overwhelming any thought or feeling becomes.

-In fact, when we re-emerge from this open, spacious state, we have an enhanced ability to manage and direct our thoughts and emotions in a more productive, more creative manner.
-This is certainly true but bear in mind, the left hemisphere of the brain where all the noise comment is generated is haughty and fully intends to dominate our consciousness.
+In fact, when we re-emerge from this open, spacious state, we have an enhanced ability to manage and direct our thoughts and emotions in a more productive and creative manner.
+But, bear in mind, the left hemisphere of the brain where all the noise comment is generated is haughty and fully intends to dominate our consciousness.

 Cognitive chatter is greedy.
 The Arabic world calls it kaf - the greedy mind.
 It has a predictable, self-centered message - fear.
 If you don't do as it says, all nature of trouble and problems arise.
 That's its inherent, self-validating argument.

-Self mastery trains this greedy process to stand down and show up when asked for.
-Here's the heart of how we do that.
-It's a foundation practice for mastery the chattering brain and mastering our selves:
+Self mastery trains this greedy process to stand down.
+Here's the foundation practice for mastery the chattering brain and mastering our selves:

-2. Once you understand their transient character, that they are objects appearing in your brain, not specifically you - just something you seem to do, then, take command of them.
+Once you understand they are not actually you, take command of them.
 Decide if they should stay or be discarded.

-3. Identify a thought, a feeling, a fear that simply doesn't help you.
-Observe it every time it arises, as if you were shining a flashlight on it and causing it to come out of the shadows and be recognized.
+Identify a thought, a feeling, a fear that doesn't help you.
+Observe it when it arises, as if you were shining a flashlight on it and causing it to come out of the shadows and be recognized.

-4. Next, identify a better way, a more accurate idea, an alternative feeling - something that whenever an event triggers this negative thought or emotion, you'd fare better if you adopt and apply this new response - this new idea or feeling.
+Next, identify a better way, a more accurate idea, an alternative feeling - something that, whenever an event triggers this negative thought or emotion, you'd fare better if you adopt and apply this new response - this new idea or feeling.